galaxyproject/admin-training/README.md

 ## Location, Logistics, and Registration

-This training will be offered Online, January 25-29. [**Register here**](https://galaxyproject.org/events/2021-01-admin-training/)
+This training is offered Online, January 25-29. [**Register here**](https://galaxyproject.org/events/2021-01-admin-training/)

 ## Training VM instances

-Galaxy training instances will be bootstrapped with [a small Ansible playbook](/bootstrap-instances), which you may find useful for repeating the exercises at home using a VM, Docker image, etc.
+Galaxy training instances are be bootstrapped with [a small Ansible playbook](/bootstrap-instances), which you may find useful for repeating the exercises later using a VM, Docker image, etc.

 ## Important Links